Jordan Tannahill: Theatre and performance

-Is My Microphone On? features an ensemble of children and adolescents confronting the adult audience about their feelings of betrayal, grief, and, ultimately, forgiveness, in the face of impending climate collapse.
-Commissioned by Düsseldorfer Schauspielhaus and Theater der Welt, the play premiered at the 2022 Theater der Welt, before productions in Canada, Germany, Sweden, and as part of the 2023 National Theatre Connections festival in London.
+Tannahill's play Declarations, regarding his mother's terminal illness, premiered in 2018 at Canadian Stage in Toronto, was later presented at the 2021 Festival TransAmériques in Montreal.
+His play for an ensemble of young people, Is My Microphone On?, was commissioned by Düsseldorfer Schauspielhaus and Theater der Welt, and premiered at the 2022 Theater der Welt, before productions in Canada, Germany, Sweden, and as part of the 2023 National Theatre Connections festival in London.
 The play was a finalist for the 2023 Governor General's Award for English-language drama.